andrevidela/Research-report/Thesis/index.md

 length _ {n} = n
 ```

-The `0` means we cannot use the variable outside of the type signature, but how come we can use them in the type signature and not to implement our `length` function?
+The `0` means we cannot use the variable outside of the type signature, but if we can use it in the signature, why can't we use it in the implementation of the `length` function?

-The difference is that linearity `0` variables are available _at compile time_ and are forbidden to appear _at runtime_.
-The compiler can use them, compute types with them, but they cannot be allocated and used during execution of the program we generate.
+This is explained by the fact that linearity `0` variables are available _at compile time_ and are forbidden to appear _at runtime_.
+The compiler can use them, compute types with them, but they cannot be allocated and used during the execution of the program.

-This is why linearity `0` variables are also called `erased` variables because they are removed from the execution of the program.
-We can use them to convince the compiler that some invariants hold, but we cannot allocate any memory for them during the execution of our program.
+This is why linearity `0` variables are also called `erased` variables: because they are removed from the execution of the program.
+We can use them to convince the compiler that some invariants hold, but we cannot allocate any memory for them at runtime.

-Finally, another subtlety is that erased variables can actually appear inside the body of a function, but only in position where they are allowed are arguments to functions with `0` usage.
+Finally, another subtlety is that erased variables can appear inside the body of a function, but only in a position with `0` usage.
 Such functions are:

 #### 1. Arguments annotated with `0`
 ```haskell